John S. Bennett: Second World War service

-During this period, Bennett conducted the intake interview for James Klugmann, a recruit from the Pioneer Corps, who was later identified as a KGB agent and member of the Cambridge Five.
+During this period, Bennett was one of the officers who interviewed James Klugmann, then serving in the Pioneer Corps of the British Army, who was later identified as a KGB agent and a recruiter of members of the Cambridge Five.

-As head of the Yugoslav section, Bennett liaised with SOE headquarters in London, where oversight of the Balkans was managed by James Pearson and Colonel Edwin Boxshall.
+As head of the Yugoslav section of SOE in Cairo, Bennett liaised with headquarters in London, where oversight of the Balkans was managed by James Pearson and Colonel Edwin Boxshall.
 In September 1941, he helped organise Operation Bullseye, the first SOE mission into occupied Yugoslavia.
 Led by Captain D. T. Bill Hudson and three officers of the Royal Yugoslav Army, the mission aimed to assess conditions on the ground and establish contact with resistance groups.
 Regarded as one of SOE's best-informed officers on Yugoslav affairs, Bennett was responsible for intelligence and briefings within MO4's Yugoslav section.
-(Note: MO4 was the codename for the SOE section in Cairo responsible for missions to the Yugoslav Army in the Homeland, the royalist resistance movement widely known as the Chetniks, operating in occupied Yugoslavia during the war.)
+(Note: MO4 was the codename for the SOE section in Cairo responsible for Yugoslav affairs, including liaison and missions relating to Draža Mihailović and the Chetniks, the royalist resistance operating in occupied Yugoslavia during the war.)

 Bennett remained in charge of the Yugoslav section until August 1942, during which he worked with officers such as Basil Davidson, Bill Deakin, Hugh Seton-Watson and James Klugmann.
 In 1943, he left the SOE to become Director of the British Information Services in Istanbul, representing the Ministry of Information until the end of the war.
 (Note: The British Information Services (BIS) was a Foreign Office propaganda agency that was sometimes used as cover by the Secret Intelligence Service (MI6).)